Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test-yaml/README.md

 1. Go to the [Azure portal](https://portal.azure.com).

-1. Go to the Azure Load Testing resource to view the test results.
+1. Go to the Azure load testing resource to view the test results.

 ## Resources